Ryōto Nakamura

 Ryōto Nakamura (中村 亮土, Nakamura Ryōto) is a Japanese professional rugby union player who plays as a centre for Japan Rugby League One club Tokyo Sungoliath and the Japan national team.

 Club career

 Nakamura has played all of his senior club rugby in Japan with Suntory Sungoliath, which he joined in 2014.

 International career

+Nakamura representing Japan during the Rugby World Cup.

 Nakamura made his senior international debut for Japan in a match against the United Arab Emirates on May 10, 2013.
 All of his other test match appearances have been against other Asian nations, with the exception of a cap earned as a substitute in a test against in Tokyo in 2014.